- Review your Disability Claim

 For long term disability insurance claim cases, an experienced disability lawyer can help you through the process.
 Jonathan M. Feigenbaum can help you in the best possible way regarding your disability case.

 If you have filed an application for long term disability benefits and your claim has been denied, long term disability attorney Jonathan M. Feigenbaum can assist you in successfully appealing the denial.
 He can help you appeal a long term disability claim filed under ERISA, as well as appeal claims filed under non-ERISA disability insurance laws.

 What Do You Need to Successfully Appeal a Long Term Disability Denial?

 After your claim is denied but before you file a lawsuit, you are required to appeal in writing to the insurance company.
 It will not be sufficient to write a one-line note to the insurance company that says you are appealing its denial.
 Mr. Feigenbaum’s experience in appealing denied disability claims will guide you through the protocol and increase the possibility that your appeal will be granted.

 Mr. Feigenbaum will request the entire claim file from your insurance company and spend time evaluating its contents.
-As an experienced ERISA and Massachusetts long term disability attorney, he will know what to look for in the insurance company’s file.
+As an experienced ERISA and Long Term Disability attorney, he will know what to look for in the insurance company’s file.

 Documentary Evidence Is Crucial to a Successful Appeal